fundapps/TechDocs/README.md

 The `excludeErroredAssets` *[optional]* is a boolean parameter that can be set if you need to send the positions to Rapptr despite errors due to incomplete data from your market data provider.
 Default value: `false`

+The `dataProvider` *[optional]* is an integer parameter that can be set if you need to select a specific data provider.
+Default value is `1` (Refinitiv).
+A list of all supported providers can be obtained from the [Available Nomenclatures](#available-nomenclatures-get-restapiv1nomenclatures) endpoint.

 #### Sample Response
 ```
 {